Red onion pickles

 Essential Kitchen tools

-Mandoline – this is the one we use, but that’s because Paul likes to have the best commercial one that’s going to last us a lifetime.
-You don’t need to spend that much, so this one is also a great choice !
+Mandoline – we use this professional level stainless steel one, it´s one of the very best !
+Paul likes to have the best commercial one that’s going to last us a lifetime.
+You don’t need to spend that much, so these are also a great choice !
 You need the slices to be ultra thin.
 The thinner the slices the better, which is why the mandoline is a better choice than a knife here.
 One of my onions had started shooting green stems, and I had to cut them out.
 So I did need to use a sharp knife for the leftover bits too.
 I ended up with a mix of pretty, ultra thin circular shapes from the mandoline, and thin cut juliene style slices from the knife in my jar.

 Board – We like to use these commercial style ones, and they’ve lasted us forever !
-Using the right colour board for the right food is a pet nag of mine !
+Using the right coloured board for the right food is a pet nag of mine !

 Fine sieve – Something I didn’t have when I made this.
 Our fine mesh sieve hasn’t made it out here to us.
 As a result my onion was quite spicy !
 So the next day I used a muslin cloth over the jar and let the rest of the juice out.